The adorable Pembroke Welsh Corgi temperament will draw you in from the moment you first encounter him.

 Still, even if you select a breeder who comes highly recommended, you should still do some investigating of your own.

 Make sure the pups’ living space is clean and safe, and closely watch how the pups interact with their parents.
 You can get a good idea of what to expect from the pup you adopt.

 Plus, if the breeder isn’t curbing any of the parents’ undesirable behavior or traits, then you know she isn’t doing the same for the pup you’re interested in adopting either.

 A Final Word about the Pembroke Welsh Corgi Temperament

-Of the two Corgi breeds, the Pembroke Welsh Corgi is the younger and more popular breed.
-He's also the one without a tail.
+The Pembroke Welsh Corgi temperament makes him as good a herder as he is a family dog.
+Of the two Corgi breeds, the Pembroke Welsh Corgi is the younger and more popular one.
+(He's also the one without a tail.)

-While he loves to herd, and often does not limit his herding to just animals, the Corgi will enjoy being the family pet.
+While he loves to herd, and often does not limit his herding to just animals, the Corgi enjoys being the family pet.
 However, he is prone to bark.

-This can make for a fantastic guard dog, but it can also grind on your nerves if a dog's barking can grate on you.
+He can make for a fantastic guard dog, but his barking can also grind on your nerves if barking in general typically grates on you.